Building a Strong Mind: Richmond PCN Funded Mental Health Counselling was Ex-bodybuilder’s Power Move

 Family physicians interested in improving patient care through coordinated support are invited to learn more about joining Richmond Primary Care Networks.

-Access to Richmond PCN physiotherapy is transforming the lives of patients recovering from injuries, chronic pain, or mobility challenges.
+Access to a Richmond PCN physiotherapist is transforming the lives of patients recovering from injuries, chronic pain, or mobility challenges.
 By connecting family physicians with funded, high-quality physiotherapy services, the Richmond PCN ensures patients receive the care they need to regain independence, improve mobility, and enhance overall well-being—without the financial burden of private treatment.

 A Life Changed by Multiple Accidents